46bit/46b.it/_posts/2021-03-05-getting-alerted-when-cycle-paths-flood-part-two.md

 ## Scraping river water levels into Prometheus

 I have deployed the `flood-exporter` we built in [my last post](/2021/getting-alerted-when-cycle-paths-flood/), and it's running at `flood-exporter.46bit.cloud`.
+You can also run it yourself using the example manifests in [github.com/46bit/flood-exporter](https://github.com/46bit/flood-exporter).

 Scraping this endpoint into Prometheus is simple (since I'm very familiar with Prometheus.)
 Here's the YAML config: